Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 <figure>
   <img src="/images/evaluation_1/sampling_uncertainty.png" alt="Figure 6" width="600"/>
-  <figcaption><strong>Figure 6:</strong> Comparison of model's performance when tested on a large dataset of 10K molecules, compared to 20 small datasets each consisting of 200 molecules.
-The performance of the small sets fluctuates, and the true expected value is around the average of all these fluctuations.</figcaption>
+  <figcaption><strong>Figure 6:</strong> Comparison of model's performance when tested on a large dataset of 10K molecules, compared to 10 small datasets each consisting of 200 molecules.
+The performance of the small sets fluctuates noticeably around the model's true performance.</figcaption>
 </figure>

 So we come **full circle**: reporting a typical error from a small test set is **not enough** to trust it — just as reporting the error on **one molecule** wasn’t enough either.